Young Black woman scrolling on her phone

 • I suggested behavioural solutions to simplify the registration form.
 This includes optimising it for mobile, making the questions easier to read and action, and clarifying requirements

 • I also provided advice on enhancing the organisation’s service webpage.
-This includes a call to action, appealing to client motivations and expectations, making registration more attractive and using an influential messenger
+This includes a call to action, appealing to client motivations and expectations, making registration more attractive, and using an influential messenger

 • My advice draws on social science theories on user design and customer experience, as well as social science methods of evaluating information, content themes, language, and images.